allairemorgan/InstagramTime/README.md

 ![Image](Graphics/WelcomePage.png)

 When the time limit has elapsed, the user is then directed to a waiting screen.
 The screen has no interactive features, forcing the user to wait 20 minutes until the app is re-enabled.
-The intent behind the waiting screen is to encourage the user to spend time away from their phone and get back to enjoying the day.
+The intent behind the waiting screen is to encourage the user to spend time away from their phone and get back to enjoying life.

 ![Image](Graphics/BreakScreen.png)